hussaino03/QuestLog/README.md

 QuestLog is a gamified task management web application that transforms your daily tasks into rewarding quests.
 Built with React and MongoDB, it combines productivity with engaging game mechanics to make task completion more enjoyable.

+## Key Features
+- Transform tasks into rewarding quests
+- Track progress with experience points and levels
+- Earn bonuses for early completion
+- Participate in optional leaderboards
+- Seamless data management:
+  - Cloud sync for authenticated users
+  - Local storage fallback for guests
+  - Cross-device accessibility
+  - Privacy-focused leaderboard participation

 ## Experience System
-QuestLog features a dynamic XP system that rewards strategic task management:

-### Task XP
-When creating tasks, you control your potential rewards by setting:
+When creating tasks, you control your rewards through:
 - Task Difficulty (Easy, Medium, Hard)
 - Task Importance (Low, Medium, High)

-The higher the difficulty and importance, the more XP you'll earn upon completion!

-### Time Management Bonuses
-Plan ahead and complete tasks early to earn bonus XP:
-- Complete tasks well ahead of deadline for maximum bonus
-- Early completion bonuses scale with how early you finish
-- Same-day completion still earns you a small bonus

-### Progression
-- Experience points contribute to your level
-- Each level requires more XP than the previous
+- Completion Time (Early completion bonuses)

-- Watch your progress bar fill as you complete tasks
+Watch your progress bar fill as you complete tasks and celebrate as you reach new levels!
-- Level-ups are celebrated with special animations!

-## Features
+## Technical Overview
-- **Task Management**: Create, complete, and track your daily tasks
+Built with:
-- **Gamification**:
+- React Frontend
-  - Earn XP for completing tasks
-  - Level up system with celebratory notifications
-  - Daily streaks tracking
-  - Customizable task difficulty and importance ratings with optional deadlines
+- Node.js & Express Backend
-- **User Experience**:
+- MongoDB Database
-  - Responsive design for all devices
-  - Dark/Light theme toggle
-  - Smooth animations and transitions
-  - Clean, modern interface
-- **Data Management**:
+- Tailwind CSS
-  - Google OAuth 2.0 authentication
+- Google OAuth Authentica## System Architecture
-  - Cloud sync across devices
-  - Local storage fallback for guests
-  - **Leaderboard participation**.
-Users can either Opt-in or Opt-out of it.
-It is completely optional to respect privacy.

-## Architecture

 ![image](https://github.com/user-attachments/assets/f0e60564-0c06-487e-96bd-bdd364a256e5)

-## Getting Started
+## 🚀 Quick Start
 ### Prerequisites
 - Node.js (v14.0.0 or later)
 - npm (v6.0.0 or later)